-The pricing configuration allows you to create global and service-specific pricing rules, which can be used together to determine the rate your end customer sees in the billing console and CUR.
+The pricing configuration allows you to create global, billing entity, service, and SKU-specific pricing rulea, which can be used together to determine the rate your end customer sees in the billing console and CUR.

 Custom line items

 You can allocate fees and credits, using a flat or percentage-based calculation to match your internal billing logic.
 The assignment of custom line items is by billing group and you’re able to create a custom line item to adjust current month billing as well as the previous month.
 Custom line items can be created for one time or recurring adjustments.

 Generate a Cost & Usage Report (CUR) for each of your billing groups, available at the payer account and the primary account of a billing group.
 Non-Primary accounts assigned within a billing group can generate a CUR only for their account.